haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/env/environment-vars_cloud.md

 Since values can change over time, you should inspect the variable at runtime and use it to configure your application.

-For example, we use the **MAGENTO_CLOUD_RELATIONSHIPS** variable to retrieve environment-related relationships as follows:
+例如， we use the **MAGENTO_CLOUD_RELATIONSHIPS** variable to retrieve environment-related relationships as follows:

 ```php?start_inline=1
  /**